AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 2. The ME system calculates the required ingredients and prerequisite crafting steps to fulfill the request, and stores them in a crafting CPU

-3. The pattern provider with the relevant <ItemLink id="crafting_pattern" /> or <ItemLink id="processing_pattern" /> pushes the ingredients specified in the pattern to any adjacent inventory.
+3. The <ItemLink id="pattern_provider" /> with the relevant [pattern](../items-blocks-machines/patterns.md) pushes the ingredients specified in the pattern to any adjacent inventory.
 In the case of a crafting table recipe (a "crafting pattern") this will be a <ItemLink id="molecular_assembler" />.
 In the case of a non-crafting recipe (a "processing pattern") this will be some other block or machine or elaborate redstone-controlled setup.